 Let’s face it, unless you have been living in a cave for the past two years, you’ll be aware of TikTok – the rapidly growing video sharing app.
-You know, the one that features an apparently random cascade of short format video content comprising dance moves, pets, spoofs, inspiration, skits and stunts that seems to have captured the attention of the world’s youth, including your kids.
+You know, the one that features a random cascade of short video content comprising dance moves, skits and stunts.
+Tik Tok has seemed to have captured the attention of the world’s youth, including your kids.
 So, what’s going on and, more importantly, should you be in on the action?

 Numbers, Big Numbers

-TikTok has got large, very large very quickly since it went global in 2018 and the raw stats bear this out:
+TikTok has got large, very large very quickly since it went global in 2018:

-What’s more, since lockdown due to CV-19, searches for TikTok have trebled and it is now the second most downloaded app in the UK after Zoom.
-And, since the whole family are now under one roof, all generations are also being brought in on the goofy action by resident Gen Z-ers.
-This in itself means more potential awareness and relevance to new demographics, but let’s not get beyond ourselves as at the moment the core user base is firmly ensconced within the 13-24-year-old age-band.
+What’s more, since lockdown due to CV-19, searches for TikTok have trebled.
+TikTok is now the second most downloaded app in the UK after Zoom.
 Approx. 66% of TikTok users are under 30 and a similar percentage of TikTok users are female.

 How does it work?

-TikTok users set up an account and upload short videos, mostly just 15 seconds or less (though you can create and share videos up to 60 seconds long).
+TikTok users set up an account and upload short videos.
+Most videos are just 15 seconds or less (though you can share videos up to 60 seconds long).
 Often these videos consist of people lip-synching or dancing to music videos.
-The videos can also be enhanced with the use of AR filters and by slo-mo and speeding up.

 However, the content base has expanded with usage and this now includes all sorts of different skills and lifestyle.
 There are pranksters, magicians, comedians, artists, skateboarders, dancers, fashionistas, crafters, celebs and beauty experts.
 These all use the platform to share their video creations and demonstrate their skills.
 There’s a strong content bias towards humour and engagement.
-Content that works best is often shareable, but not deep, comedy – think dogs lip synching to songs etc. Most content has a ‘cut and paste’ raw and authentic, low production value quality that gels with the audience and also makes it easier for them to participate.
+Content that works best is often shareable, but not deep, comedy – think dogs lip synching to songs etc. Most content has a ‘cut and paste’ raw and authentic, low production value quality that gels with the audience.

 Hashtags are key as they are how you search through and find the most popular items on the platform.
-They can be inserted into videos and comments and by clicking the hashtags you are able to find all the content that relates to that particular hashtag.
+They can be inserted into videos and comments.
+By clicking the hashtags you are able to find all the related content.

-In terms of promoting your content, spotting trending hashtags and jumping on their bandwagon is a good way to generate traction.
-Trending hashtags (those that are prioritised) can appear as a result of paid promotion (which is expensive) or appear due to its popularity on the platform.
-Unpaid, the key to getting a hashtag featured is to build its popularity either virally or getting a lot of videos using the same hashtag in a short period of time (under 1 hour) and getting those with a larger audience (such as influencers) to push their audiences to this content.
+In terms of promoting your content, spotting trending hashtags is a good way to generate traction.
+Trending hashtags (those that are prioritised) can appear as a result of paid promotion (which is expensive).
+Trending hashtags can also appear due to popularity.
+The key to getting a hashtag featured is to build its popularity.
+You can do this by going viral or through influencers.

 Time to dip your toe?

-So, should your brand be following the lead of the likes of Guess, Bulgari and Ralph Lauren into the often-discombobulating world of TikTok?
+So, should your brand be following the lead of the likes of Guess, Bulgari and Ralph Lauren?
 First question should probably be, is the TikTok audience relevant to you?
 Do you want to grab the attention of Gen Z-ers and what is there to gain?
-If the audience profile is currently not right for you – we’d suggest swerve it for now but keep an eye on developments as platform demographics have a habit of evolving over time, just ask Facebook.
+If the audience profile is currently not right for you – we’d suggest swerve it for now.
+Keep an eye on developments as platform demographics have a habit of evolving over time.
 What might not be right for now – might be right very soon.

 But if Gen Z-ers represent action you’d like your brand to have, now might be a good time to explore the possibilities, but beware it’s still a bit Wild West and you will need to have a defined plan and an idea of KPIs before venturing forth, as the platform’s quirky, random nature is not necessarily a great fit with all brands.
 However, that said, there’s three main ways that you can get involved, and at least while the platform’s new to you we’d always suggest exploring the medium in a small way initially and experimenting with content to see what performs best for you and being prepared to adjust as necessary – as you would with any digital advertising campaign.